Early Language and Communication

 Videos

 The ‘Learning to Talk’ series is a playlist of 20 short videos for helping all adults to support children’s early communication development.
-The ‘Learning to Talk’ series is designed by HSE Speech and Language Therapists in Partnership with ABC Startright, Limerick.
+The ‘Learning to Talk’ series is designed by HSE Speech and Language Therapists in Clare, Limerick, and North Tipperary, in partnership with ABC Startright, Limerick.

 The first video is below - you can access the full playlist via the video link below or by clicking here